 Our election and calling cannot take pace without the other.

-Peter wants us to base our understanding our salvation on the never-changing truth of God's Word - for when we have absolute assurance in our heart and mind that our calling and election is secure in Christ and anchored to the precious promises in the Word of God - then we will not stumble in our Christian walk; we will not start to doubt God's Word regarding our salvation - we will not be tossed about by every changing wind of doctrine that seeks to place believers under condemnation - when the Word of God clearly tells us that there is no condemnation, to those that are in Christ Jesus.
+Peter wants us to base our understanding of our salvation on the never-changing truth of God's Word, for when we have absolute assurance in our heart and mind that our calling and election is secure in Christ and anchored to the precious promises in the Word of God, then we are much more secure in every aspect of our lives.

-for the more we know God's Word the more we trust His Word and the more we trust His Word - the more we become secure in our election, our calling and our eternal heritage in Christ.
+The more we trust His Word, the more we become secure in our election, our calling, and our eternal heritage in Christ.

-He lead us through the doctrines of predestination and election, justification and sanctification, the old sin nature and the new creation in Christ, the flesh and the spirit - law and grace.
+He leads us through the doctrines of predestination, election, justification, sanctification, the old sin nature and the new creation in Christ, the flesh and the spirit, law and grace.

-for just as righteousness is not by man's work but by God's grace - so God's election of Israel is similarly a matter of grace and mercy and is not dependent on Israel's merit.
+God forbid, is Pauls response, for just as righteousness is not by man's work but by God's grace so God's election of Israel is similarly a matter of grace and mercy and is not dependent on Israel's merit.